Sherry Y. Artemenko M.A., C.C.C.

 For more than 35 years, Sherry Artemenko has worked with children to improve their speech and language, serving as a speech language pathologist in both the public and private school systems and private practice.

-Currently, she is advising children’s authors and startups for children’s toys and media.
+She advises children’s authors and startups for children’s toys and media.

 Sherry started Play on Words LLC in 2003, after 16 years with the Fairfield Public Schools.
 The mission of her practice is threefold: 1) to serve as a therapist to children with special needs, helping to build their speech and language skills and 2) to assist new moms and dads of typically developing children, ages birth to 3 years, as a personal trainer, teaching parents how to talk, read and play with their child to enhance language, and 3) to advise parents, companies and authors on the attributes of the best toys, games and media to build language.